 Building thinkers is a process begun by creating a unique learning culture in the classroom.
 Student responsibility and joyful engagement develop positive and successful attitudes in our aspiring young mathematicians.

 A new, exciting and innovative approach to teaching mathematics in the Kindergarten and Pre-Kindergarten years!

 You have a unique opportunity to participate in an institute that will introduce you to Mathodology’s brand new curriculum Developing Roots.
 Work alongside the authors to see how lessons were developed and understand how each supports the ways our young mathematicians think and learn.
-Each lesson incorporates a three-part format—first, students explore a given task; next, they practice through a hands-on activity; last, they reflect on their learning through the use of a journal.
+Each lesson incorporates a three-part format—first, students explore a given task; next, they practice through a hands-on activity; last, they reflect on their learning through the use of a reflective think!Pad.